40843245/OOXML/Word/structure/Appendix 1 -- xml tag in Document.md

 ##### attribute about `w` namespace
 ###### attribute in `<w:background>`

+[!WARNING]
+> If the background specifies the use of a theme color via the themeColor attribute, this value is ignored.
+> Thus, Applications are discouraged from specifying both the color and themeColor attributes on the same parent element.

+[!WARNING]
+> If neither the color nor themeColor attributes are present,
+> the parent page shall be treated as though it has no background defined.

 | attribute in xml tag | stands for (represented as attribute in tag in native xml or native html5)  | meaning | description | notes | notice |
 | :---------- | :----------- | :----- | :--- | :-- | :-- |
 | `w:themeColor` | | theme color | specifies the theme color. | | |